 Even if your debt is time-barred, it’s important to remember that it will still be reported to credit bureaus and affect your credit score.
 Old debt will generally affect your reports and score for seven years from the first delinquency period.

-Options To Consider if You Can’t Pay Your Debt
+What Are Your Options if You Can’t Pay Your Debt?

 You can also work with a certified credit counselor through nonprofit credit counseling agencies.
 Counselors can explain your options and help you evaluate your financial situation and develop a budget.
 They can also help you learn more about debt settlement and its pros and cons.
 Some also provide low-cost debt management programs for unsecured debts like credit card debt.